 Duties of the laboratory also include: moving of sculptures with lifting equipment, writing reports on the suitability of the antiquities to travel to Greece or abroad, development of standards in the packing of sculptures in order to travel to exhibitions to Greece or abroad.
 As part of periodic exhibitions, the conservators fill in conservation reports, supervise the packing, escort the antiquities and install them and vice versa for their return to the NAM.

-In addition to the current work, the laboratory participates in two research projects in collaboration with J. P. Getty Museum.
-These are the Anti-seismic protection Program of ancient sculptures which is about the construction and installation of seismic insulators in emblematic sculptures of the Museum https://www.getty.edu/news/getty-museum-collaborates-on-seismic-research-project-with-university-athens-greece/ , and the APPEAR project that focuses on the study of the colorful Egyptian funeral portraits of Fayum with physicochemical techniques of analysis and imaging https://www.getty.edu/museum/conservation/APPEAR/index.html
+In addition to current work, the lab is involved in two research projects in collaboration with the J. P. Getty Museum.
+This is the Ancient Sculptures Seismic Protection Project which provides for the construction and installation of seismic isolators on iconic museum sculptures of the NAM http://news.getty.edu/getty-museum-collaborates-on-seismic-mitigation-research-project-with-hellenic-ministry-culture-and-sports-and-national-technical-university-athens.htm and the APPEAR project focused on the study with physicochemical analysis and imaging techniques of the colourful Fayum Egyptian funerary portraits.

 Moreover, in the context of the NAM’s communication activity OPEN MUSEUM, the staff of the lab has carried out two presentations with the titles: “Colourful and gilded: the world of statues differently” and “Restoring the beauty: conservation work on the statue of an unknown Aphrodite”.